Our California Model: Contemporary Exposed-wood sofas, Loveseats & Chairs

 Non-standard dimensions: Special lengths: Add $90 to the price of the next longer length, or (for extra-long) add $350 plus $16 per inch to the longest standard size.
-For a 3"-deeper seat and frame, add 25% of the base price.
-For a 30" frame depth, or for having the entire frame made higher or lower, click here. .
+For a 30" frame depth, or a 36" frame depth, or for having the entire frame made higher or lower, click here.

 *Our "normal" completion time is subject to change if we receive a surge of orders, which can happen at any time (but we would make that clear when an order is placed); this tends to happen especially in the last months of the year.
 If you can plan farther in advance of when you really need the furniture, it's better.